Otteri/CIA-SSD/README.md

 ## CIA-SSD: Updated version

 Currently state-of-the-art single-stage object detector from point cloud on KITTI Benchmark, running with 32FPS.
+This version aims to be easier to setup and develop further than the original.

 ## Pipeline
 ![pipeline](images/pipeline.png)